Leonlit/project_idea_list/README.md

 - [ ] Setting up a active directory
 - [ ] Setting up an firewall
 - [ ] Setting up an DNS server
-- [ ] Setting up an production cloud Server
+- [x] Setting up an production cloud Server
 - [ ] Setting up a VPN on an VPS
 - [ ] Automated firewall
+- [ ] Setting up IDS and IPS